nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 ## Terminology:

-- **Exercise**: An exercise defined by a name, number of reps and sets, weight and average calories burned.
+- **Exercise**: An exercise is defined by a name, number of reps and sets, weight and average calories burned.
 - **Day**: A ‘workout day’ is a collection of exercises to be done together.
 - **Programme**: A programme is a collection of workout days.
 - **Daily Record**: A daily record contains a user's workout activity, food intake and water intake for any given day.